teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 Configure build settings
 ------------------------

-Go to the project settings either by double clicking on the project name in the Property Manager or in the menu under Project -> YourProjectName Properties.
-Make the following changes to the project for all build
+Go to the project settings either by right clicking on the project in the solution explorer and then selecting "Properties".
+Make the following changes to the project for all build configurations:
-configurations:

 <ul>
 <li>General<ul>